dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory.md

 The `{VERSION}` placeholder represents the latest stable version of the package that matches the app's shared framework version and can be found in the package's **Version History** at the [NuGet Gallery](https://www.nuget.org).

-The **`Server`** app of a hosted Blazor solution created from the Blazor WebAssembly template includes the [`Microsoft.Identity.Web.UI`](https://www.nuget.org/packages/Microsoft.Identity.Web) package by default, which isn't used by Blazor's authentication and authorization infrastructure.
+The **`Server`** app of a hosted Blazor solution created from the Blazor WebAssembly template includes the [`Microsoft.Identity.Web.UI`](https://www.nuget.org/packages/Microsoft.Identity.Web) package by default.
+The package adds UI for user authentication in web apps and isn't used by the Blazor framework.
+If the **`Server`** app will never be used to authenticate users directly, it's safe to remove the package reference from the **`Server`** app's project file.

 ::: moniker-end